altruios/re-socket-dux/README.md

 # re-socket-dux (alpha build - not yet auto installing or fancy yet)

-how to use:
+how to install:

-git clone -> npm init.
+git clone this repo;

 adding better automation and more explination soon.